Dhaam Dhoom: Reception

-The film opened to positive reception from audiences.
 Pavithra Srinivasan of Rediff.com rated the film 3/5 stars and wrote, "With logic, good performances and sound music, Dhaam Dhoom is definitely worth a watch".
 Sify wrote, "The biggest weakness of the film is its screenplay On the whole film lacks a tempo and the second half is far too drawn out".

 Box office

 The film opened in Chennai strongly, with advance bookings full for the opening weekend at Inox and Sathyam Cinemas, while at Mayajaal, there were 22 shows daily of the film, leading to a successful opening of 92% full attendance.
-Rs.
-49,29,778 was grossed on the first weekend in Chennai multiplexes, which had a total of 166 shows over three days.
-After the first week the film, maintained its place at top spot, despite the entry of Saroja, gaining Rs.
-37,31,124, with a total attendance percentage in Chennai of 70%.

 Overseas, in the United Kingdom box office, the film opened at number 22, earning £21,634 during the first weekend, after opening across four Cineworld screens.
 After the second week the cumulative gross increased to £37,050, retaining the number of screens, but slipping to 34th in the weekly rankings.